AntNLP/antnlp-tawp/README.md

 - latex software: texlive.
 To be friendly to unicodes, we recommend compiling with xelatex.
 - use git
 - latex packages
     - .tex files: add a line break for each sentence (or clauses and long phrases).
 Don't worry about the formatting, unless you adding an empty line, latex will automatically wrap them into one paragraph in the compiled pdf.
-Short sentences are prefered both for experssing your idea and review.
+Short sentences are prefered both for experssing your idea and reviewing.
     - equations: `IEEEeqnarray` package
     - tables: avoid vertical lines.
 Usually, `\toprule`, `\midrule` and `\bottomrule` are  enough.
 - figures